-Writer/producer James Shamus, in a 2015 lecture entitled “23 Fragments on the Future of Cinema,” offered a comically reductive depiction of filmmaking and film exhibition as an economic system:
+Writer/producer James Shamus, in a 2015 lecture “23 Fragments on the Future of Cinema,” offered a comically reductive view of filmmaking and film exhibition as an economic system:

 The cinema has something to do with the experience of narratives unfolding in or around a couple of hours, more or less, play-acted in front of cameras, assembled into edited products that, at least initially, are projected onto screens in front of audiences who pay to enter and sit in dark spaces together facing those screens.

 The entire economy that this idea of cinema supports rests primarily on a business that involves selling sugar water and fat-laden carbohydrates at 90% profit margins to sedentary and lethargic groups of consumers who agree to sit still long enough for their blood sugar levels to go down sufficiently so that they can be sold these sugar and fat products in large enough quantities to justify the expense of operating cinema theaters and making and marketing so-called films.

 Though this description of the film as a product and the viewer as consumer is no doubt true within the commercial studio system, I present a contrasting perspective in the following stories: the audience is a congregation and the film is an object of ritual fascination, especially within the subculture of the second run and repertory theater.
 For the habitual filmgoer, the theater is a church in which the primary transaction that occurs is spiritual rather than economic; assembled in the dark together, facing those screens, we share cultural connectedness and moments of transcendence from our personal narratives.